apache/couchdb/src/docs/src/api/local.rst

 Local (non-replicating) Documents
 =================================

-The Local (non-replicating) document interface allows you to create local documents that are not replicated to other databases.
+The local (non-replicating) document interface allows you to create local documents that are not replicated to other databases.
 These documents can be used to hold configuration or other information that is required specifically on the local CouchDB instance.